What if every charge against me was dropped by the prosecutor or

-How long will the entire expunge process take?
+How long will the entire seal process take?

 Short Answer: Most likely at least 4-6 months,

-for the regular process - from review by the Law Firm to the expungement
+for the regular process - from review by the Law Firm to the sealing

 of your record by FDLE, if there are no issues, objections, or delays.

 The length of time is primarily based on the following:

 - the workload of the state agency that will process your application